Harry Berly

-Harry Berly (December 1905 – March 1937) was a British violist, saxophonist, clarinetist and violinist, who played with a number of British Big Bands in the 1920s and 30s.
+Harry Berly (December 1905 – March 1937) was a British violist, saxophonist, clarinetist and violinist, who played with a number of British Dance Bands in the 1920s and 30s.
 He also appeared at the Proms and played with the International String Quartet.

-Biography
+Early life

 Berly was born in Battersea, London in 1905 to James Henry Berly, a waiter in a club and Emily Osmond.

-Classical Career
+Career

 Berly had lessons on the violin with Ethel Martin at the Tower House School of Music in East Sheen, before gaining a scholarship, at the age of 14, to study viola at the Royal Academy of Music in London with Lionel Tertis.
 Tertis stated that Berly was the best student he ever had, and had high hopes for him as a viola soloist.

 Berly received the Ada Lewis Scholarship at the RAM in 1920.
+In 1922 he was awarded the Lesley Alexander Gift from the RAM, "To be bestowed on a Viola or Violoncello student selected by the Principal.", and received the award again in 1925.

 In November 1922 he gave the first performance of William Alwyn's Three preludes for viola and piano with Alwyn, a fellow RAM student, at the piano.

-In 1923 whilst a student at the RAM, his quartet won the Sir Edward Cooper Prize.
-The quartet was led by Jean Pougnet, with Wynford Reynolds on second violin, Berly on viola and Frank Leonard on cello.
+In 1923 and 1925 whilst a student at the RAM, his quartet won the Sir Edward Cooper Prize.
+The 1923 quartet was led by Jean Pougnet, with Wynford Reynolds on second violin, Berly on viola and Frank Leonard on cello.
+The 1925 quartet was led by Enid Bailey, with Philip Burton on second violin and Doris Vevers on cello.

 The quartet accompanied the soprano Miss Dora Stevens at a recital at the Wigmore Hall in London in April 1924.

 In December 1924, Berly performed the slow movement from Berlioz's Harold in Italy at the Queen's Hall with the conductor Henry Wood.

 In June 1925, Berly and the Pougnet quartet gave the first performance of Rossini's String quartet in G.